-- 1. Individual assignments The course will begin with two individual assignments from all students (Week 2 resume and business concept description). - 2.
-Team assignments
+1. Individual assignments The course will begin with two individual assignments from all students (Week 2 resume and business concept description).

+2. Team assignments

-In the Fire Sessions: There are 6 In the Fire assignments (Weeks 5, 6, 7 10, 11, 12) to be completed by each team during the semester.
+In the Fire Sessions: There are 5 In the Fire assignments (Weeks 5, 6, 7, 10, 12) to be completed by each team during the semester.
 Each team is expected to participate in at least 4 sessions.
-Teams will be graded on their ability to clearly articulate and defend their position, the level of understanding of the issues, and evidence provided to support their conclusions.
+Teams will be graded on their ability to clearly articulate and defend their position, the level of understanding of the issues, and the evidence provided to support their conclusions.

-Written Assignments: There are 7 written assignments to be handed in by each team during the semester.
+Written Assignments & Team Presentations: There are 7 written assignments to be handed in by each team during the semester and 2 formal PowerPoint presentations.
 Assignments will be graded on the thoroughness in which the questions raised in Writing a Successful Business Plan are addressed and the evidence provided to support the conclusions.
-The grade for these assignments is as follows:
+The grade points for these assignments are as follows:

-Week 5: Opportunity/Need, et al. 20 points Week 7: 10 Call Reports, et al. 20 points Week 8: Customer Survey Questionnaire 10 points Week 9: Business Model 100 points Week 11: Marketing Plan, Customer Survey Results 50 points Week 12: Operations Plan & Development Plan, et al. 20 points Week 13: Financial & Management Plan, 20 points
+40 Week 4: Interview List 10 points Week 5: Opportunity/Need, et al. 10 points Week 6: 3 alternative Value Propositions, et al 10 points Week 7: 10 Call Reports, et al. 20 points Week 9: Business Analysis Assignment/Presentation 100 points Week 11: Marketing Plan/Presentation, Customer Survey Results 50 points Week 12: Operations Plan & Development Plan, et al. 20 points Week 13: Financial & Management Plan 20 points

-- 3. Final team written plan At the end of the semester, each team will submit its final written plan for evaluation.
+- 3. Final team written plan.
+At the end of the semester, each team will submit its final written plan for evaluation.
 Detailed grading criteria provided on website. - 4.
-Final team presentation At the end of the semester, each team will present its business plan to the class.
+Final team presentation.
+At the end of the semester, each team will present its business plan to the class.
 Detailed grading criteria provided on website. - 5.
-Peer evaluation Each member of a team will evaluate the other members in the group, based on their contributions in the preparation of the business plan. - 6.
-Individual Participation The instructor will evaluate the participation of each student.
-This evaluation will consider participation in class discussions, In the Fire sessions and team break-out sessions.
+Peer evaluation.
+Each member of a team will evaluate the other members in the group, based on their contributions in the preparation of the business plan.
+This will be done twice during the semester week 8 and week 14. - 6.
+Individual Participation.
+The instructor will evaluate the participation of each student.
+This evaluation will consider attendance, participation in class discussions.
+In the Fire sessions and team break-out sessions.